 The North is rainy throughout most of the year, cold during the winter and hot and extremely humid during the summer with lesser rain.
 Speaking of summer and winter, Iran is a four-season country, meaning at any part of the country you get three months of spring, three months of summer, three months of autumn, and yes, you guessed it, three months of winter.
 Also, while we’re at it, because the Persian calendar was based on the rotation of the earth around the sun, the year starts at the very beginning of the season of Spring.

 Iran Weather In The West and Northwest

 The west of Iran is stretched over the Zagros mountains and is home to wonderful cities like Hamedan, Ilam, and Kermanshah.
 Some villages in this area are unbelievably integrated with the nature surrounding them.
-The weather in the west is very much like the northwest, extremely cold in the winters and pleasantly cool in the summer.
-The history of this area dates back to thousands of years, meaning the weather and terrain here has always been welcoming to the people who passed through it.
+The weather in the west is very much like the northwest, extremely cold in the winters, and pleasantly cool in the summer.
+The history of this area dates back to thousands of years, meaning the weather and terrain here have always been welcoming to the people who passed through it.